Photo: John Watson | The Radavist

 6. Best bike multitool: Lezyne RAP II 18

 This compact multitool includes all the basic Allen and Torx wrenches you need for your bike plus a chain tool, in case things really go sideways.
 The RAP II 18 is Lezyne's answer to any mechanical mishaps that happen out on the road or trail.
 Put it in your bar bag (ahem, see above), and thank heavens when it helps you ride home after an unexpected mechanical.

 7. Best satellite communication: Garmin inReach

-When you’re out in the wild, many times you don’t have a cell signal, which can be a relief — truly unplugging — just you and nature.
+When you’re out in the wild, you often don’t have a cell signal, which can be a relief — truly unplugging — just you and nature.
 But it can also be scary, especially if you’re on a solo mission.
-The Garmin inReach allows you to be in touch from absolutely anywhere, regardless of cell signal.
+The Garmin inReach allows you to stay in touch from absolutely anywhere, regardless of cell signal.
 You can have someone track your route, or send messages to let someone know your progress.
-And if you get into a severe situation, there’s an SOS button that will alert 911 / Search and Rescue to respond.
+And if you get into a dire situation, there’s an SOS button that will alert 911 / Search and Rescue to respond.
 More than anything, it gives great peace of mind whenever you’re off the grid.
 In addition to having an inReach, if you’re going out alone, always let someone know where you’re starting and ending, and about how long you think you’ll be gone.